 April began with Google now showing ads in the Local Finder.
-Google also no longer categorizes Maps as a search partner, meaning that only ads with location extensions now show in Maps.
+Google also no longer categorizes Maps as a search partner, meaning that only ads with location extensions now show in Google Maps.
 This also means that advertisers can opt out of Search Partners while still showing ads in Maps.

 Text Ad Testing

 As mentioned above, expanded text ads are one of the biggest changes announced in 2016.
 This means that advertisers currently running text ads will be rewriting and creating changes in order to keep up.
 Expanded text ads will result in marketers rethinking ad copy and creative, while not trying to simply tack on extra wording.